 While in the Public Corruption Unit, Mr. Jimenez supervised investigations involving government employees, law enforcement officers, contractors, and elected officials.
 He later directed a task force consisting of federal, state and local law enforcement agents resulting in numerous state and federal prosecutions.

 Mr. Jimenez received his Bachelor of Public Administration degree from Barry University in Miami Shores, Florida.
 He received his certification as a Certified Inspector General Investigator in 2011 and as a Certified Inspector General in 2015.

-Patra Liu, General Counsel
+Patra Liu, Deputy Inspector General and General Counsel